theilr/gimp-frastructure/README.md

 In particular, you want width/height > angle_degrees / 114.6.
 For instance, for default 180-degree bow, width/height > 1.57.
-The program will still "work" if these conditions are not met, but scale and aspect ratio will be compromised.
+The program will still "work" if these conditions are not met, but it won't look like a rainbow.

+More specifically:
+* Normally, the scaling works so that the outer radius minus the inner radius of the bow is equal to the height of the image.
+* If theta \> 114(W/H) degrees, then the inner
+radius of the arc goes to zero (it's not a bow anymore but a circular sector).
+* Meanwhile, if theta > 180(W/H) degrees, then there is a shrinking of the outer radius, so that it is smaller than the height of the image.

-If the angle is small (so there is only a mild arc), then this will end up using a lot of memory (since internally it builds the full circle).
-In its current configuration, therefore, it will not allow angles less than 45 degrees.
+If the angle is small (so there is only a mild arc), then geometry is not a problem at all.
+But in this case, the routine will end up using a lot of memory (since internally it builds the full circle).
+In its current configuration, therefore, angles less than 45 degrees are not allowed.

 Note: this routine uses the built-in *plug-in-polar-coords* routine;
 an alternative approach, which is ultimately more elegant (and probably